mohd-ahsan-mirza/ParsingURLs/README.md

 # ParsingURLs

 This is my first python program.
 I have been learning the language for a few weeks now.
-The script simply goes to the HTML page of the input URL using BeautifulSoup.It then retrieves the href attribute value at a specific position from a list of "a" anchor tags.This process is repeated a number of times and the final value parsed through regex matching of the "a" anchor tag is the returned value.
+The program will use urllib to go and read the HTML using the input HTML string, extract the href= vaues from the anchor tags, scan for a tag that is in a particular position relative to the first name in the list, follow that link and repeat the process a number of times and return the last name found.